jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 requests.

-Basic HTTP functionality involves requesting text and binary content over HTTP via the proxy server, both from the local `tiny` Web server and non-local Web servers, using both `curl` and `slow-client.py`  It downloads several resources directly and via the proxy and checks them just as shown previously.
+Basic HTTP functionality involves requesting text and binary content over HTTP via the proxy server, both from the local HTTP server and non-local HTTP servers, using both `curl` and `slow-client.py`  It downloads several resources directly and via the proxy and checks them just as shown previously.